Stuyk/altv-athena-docs/documentation/api/createCustomStreamer.md

      * Called when stream data is updated for this type.
      */
     static update(player: alt.Player, doors: Array<IDoorState>) {
-        alt.emitClient(player, 'populate:Doors', doors);
+        // You should listen to this event on client-side and do something with it. alt.emitClient(player, 'populate:Doors', doors);
     }